 - On May 20, 2021, the FDA issued the final guidance on Implanted Brain-Computer Interface (BCI) Devices for Patients with Paralysis or Amputation – Non-clinical Testing and Clinical Considerations.

-- On July 29, 2021, the FDA will host a webinar for stakeholders interested in learning about the final guidance.
-No registration is necessary
+- On July 29, 2021, the FDA hosted a webinar for stakeholders interested in learning about the final guidance.

 Neurological devices can help diagnose, prevent, and treat a variety of neurological disorders and conditions such as Alzheimer’s disease, Parkinson’s disease, major depression, epilepsy, spinal cord injury, and traumatic brain injury.
 Neurological devices can be used to help restore hearing and sight and provide increased function for those with limb loss or congenital limb differences.
 Examples of neurological devices include neurodiagnostics, neurointerventional, and neurostimulation devices.